 So this was my Osprey Eja 58 pack review, as you realize the back ventilation system is the best part of the pack, and its weight is impressive.
 It lacks some features so this is a sort of trade-off, see what you need and decide if the pack is for you or not.
 Its quality is beyond doubts, this is Osprey after all.
 I can fully recommend it.

-Thank you for reading, if you need something different in the same size range, please check my page with packs above 55 liters in particular this Gregory Octal 55 pack which is lighter.
+Thank you for reading, if you need something different in the same size range, please check my page with packs above 55 liters, in particular, this Gregory Octal 55 pack which is lighter.
+But if you need something with a more substantial hip belt and more padding, please check this Deuter Aircontact Lite 60+10 SL Backpack For Women.
 For smaller packs please see here and check its smaller cousin the Eja 38 pack.
 In the case of questions or comments, please use the comment box below.